wkoffel/outlearn-modules/README.md

 <!-- @asset, "contentType" : "outlearn/prototype-feature", "text" : "{ \"task\": \"Fork the outlearn-modules repository. \"}"-->

 Once you have forked the repository, open up `outlearn.json` found at the root of the repo.
-Update the following path metadata fields in the file:
+Now update the following path metadata fields in the file:

 | Field | Description |